apache-superset/superset-ui-plugins/packages/superset-ui-plugin-chart-icicle-event/README.md

   .register();
 ```

 Then use it via `SuperChart`.
-See [storybook](https://apache-superset.github.io/superset-ui-plugins/?selectedKind=plugin-chart-word-cloud) for more details.
+A link to Storybook for the Icicle Event Chart will be available here in the future for more details.

 ```js
 <SuperChart